ietf-wg-acme/acme/draft-ietf-acme-acme.md

 account after it has been created.

-A client creates a new account with the server by sending a POST request to the server's new-account URL.
+A client creates a new account with the server by sending a POST request to the server's newAccount URL.
 The body of the request is a stub account object containing some subset of the following fields:

 contact (optional, array of string):